-’60 Minutes’ will have streaming spinoff on Paramount Plus
+’60 Minutes’ will have streaming spinoff on Paramount+

-NEW YORK (AP) — CBS News is launching a streaming version of “60 Minutes” on the new Paramount Plus service, hoping to expose the durable brand to a younger and more diverse audience.
+NEW YORK (AP) — CBS News is launching a streaming version of “60 Minutes” on the new Paramount+ service, hoping to expose the durable brand to a younger and more diverse audience.

-The “60 Minutes Plus” program will debut March 4 with three separate episodes, the network announced Wednesday.
+The “60 Minutes+” program will debut March 4 with three separate episodes, the network announced Wednesday.

-For “60 Minutes Plus,” CBS is repurposing a team put together last year for a similar program, “60 in 6,” on the ill-fated Quibi platform.
+For “60 Minutes+,” CBS is repurposing a team put together last year for a similar program, “60 in 6,” on the ill-fated Quibi platform.
 That service for programming geared to mobile devices shut down after seven months last year.

-The same four-person correspondent team that made nearly two dozen “60 in 6” episodes — Enrique Acevedo, Seth Doane, Wesley Lowery and Laurie Segall — will work on “60 Minutes Plus.”
+The same four-person correspondent team that made nearly two dozen “60 in 6” episodes — Enrique Acevedo, Seth Doane, Wesley Lowery and Laurie Segall — will work on “60 Minutes+.”
 Jonathan Blakely, who also worked on the Quibi show, will be executive producer.

 While “60 in 6” had shorter stories than the TV version of “60 Minutes,” the Paramount version will go longer.
 Each episode will consist of a single 20-minute story.
 To start, three separate episodes are dropping next week: Segall’s interview with QAnon’s Jacob Chansley, Acevedo’s profile of reggaeton star J Balvin and Doane’s story on the dangers of shrinking glaciers.